If you’re looking to scale your ecommerce business, you may be considering hiring an ecommerce marketing agency to help.

-They know the tools they use inside and out, they have experience in a number of different niches, and can easily implement a full-service strategy that hits your goals and objectives.
+They know the tools they use inside and out, they have experience in a number of different niches, and can quickly implement a full-service strategy that hits your goals and objectives.

-Now that you know the benefits you can experience when hiring an ecommerce agency, let’s tackle this next question: which is better—an agency or a full-time employee?
+Now that you know the benefits you can expect when hiring an ecommerce agency, let’s tackle the next question: which is better—an agency or a full-time employee?

-The answer to this is going to be different for every company, but it all comes down to three main components: Cost, expertise, and dedication.
+The answer to this will be different for every company, but it all comes down to three main components: Cost, expertise, and dedication.

-When you hire an in-house team, you have to consider the full-time salary of each person on that team—your social media manager, content marketer, ads specialist, graphic designer, videographer, and more.
+When you hire an in-house team instead of an agency, you have to consider the full-time salary of each person on that team—your social media manager, content marketer, ads specialist, graphic designer, videographer, SEO specialist and more.

-While not all of those roles are necessary and you may hire some on contract for part-time work, it can still get expensive to pay for each of those roles individually.
+While not all of those roles are necessary and you may hire some on contract for part-time work, paying for each of those roles can still get expensive and begin to erode your profit margins.

 This is where agencies become much more cost-effective.
-If you’re on a budget but want to make a major impact, hiring an agency might be your best bet.
+If you’re on a budget but want to make a major impact, hiring a proven agency might be your best bet.

 We’ve already mentioned how agencies give you access to a full team’s expertise, insights, perspective, and more.
 Because agencies work with a number of clients in different niches and industries, they’re able to gather ecommerce marketing experience faster than someone who just works in-house at your company.

 On the other hand, someone who solely focuses on your product offerings is going to be much more well-versed in its features, benefits, use cases, and the like.

 You have to decide what’s more important for your brand at this point in time—marketing insights or an insider’s knowledge of the product.